 Assistant Professor, Neuroscience

-Overview: We have pioneered the transcription factor mediated (trans-)differentiation of non-neural human cells, including fibroblasts and pluripotent stem cells, into multiple neural lineages such as glutamatergic and GABAergic neurons, as well as oligodendrocyte progenitor cells.
-The ultimate goal is to be able to recreate the cellular diversity of the central nervous system.
+We have pioneered the transcription factor mediated (trans-)differentiation of non-neural human cells, including fibroblasts and pluripotent stem cells, into multiple neural lineages including neurons and glial cells.
+Our goal is to investigate the fundamental events underlying the progression of cell fate specification and ultimately to recreate the cell types of the central nervous system from human pluripotent stem cells for research and potential use in clinical therapies.

 Yang N, Chanda S, Marro S, Ng YH, Janas JA, Haag D, Ang CE, Tang Y, Flores Q, Mall M, Wapinski O, Li M, Ahlenius H, Rubenstein JL, Chang HY, Buylla AA, Südhof TC, Wernig M. Generation of pure GABAergic neurons by transcription factor programming.
 Nat Methods.
 2017 Jun;14(6):621-628.